 Graduate courses completed with a grade of C or higher will be considered for transfer credit.
-To transfer courses, the prospective student must provide an extensive course description or syllabus to the registrar's office.
+To transfer courses, the prospective student must provide an extensive course description or syllabus to the Registrar's Office.
 A nonrefundable fee of \$25 will be assessed to a prospective student to evaluate the transcript.
 If the prospective student applies to Central, the \$25 fee will be credited toward their application fee.
 Approved transfer credits will be placed on a student's transcript after 9 credit hours of satisfactory work have been completed at Central Seminary.

 A transfer credit evaluation does not guarantee admission.
 Students from other ATS-accredited theological schools applying for the Master of Divinity degree or one of the Master of Arts degrees must meet regular admission requirements.
+Students are advised to request the transfer credit evaluation before executing an enrollment agreement with Central.